 This disclosure includes important information for students enrolling in Everest's Pharmacy Technician program.
-Pharmacy technicians are required to be register with and be certified by the Florida Board of Pharmacy prior to obtaining employment as a pharmacy technician in the state of Florida.
+Pharmacy technicians are required to be registered with and be certified by the Florida Board of Pharmacy prior to obtaining employment as a pharmacy technician in the state of Florida.
 This disclosure provides information on registration requirements.
 Please review this information and be sure that you understand it.
 If you have any questions, please contact Everest or the Florida Board of Pharmacy for additional information.
 If you plan to seek employment in a state other than Florida, please contact that state's board of pharmacy, or equivalent agency, for any relevant licensure or registration requirements.
 The Pharmacy Technician program at Everest meets requirements as a recognized course of training by the Florida State Board of Pharmacy.
-In addition to statemandated minimum requirements, Everest's Pharmacy Technician curriculum includes a variety of additional skills focused subjects, as well as coursework in Pharmacology.
+In additional skills focused subjects, as well as coursework in Pharmacology.

 Pharmacy Technicians must be registered with the Florida Board of Pharmacy.
-To gain registration a pharmacy technician must complete a training program approved by the Board of Pharmacy.
+To gain registration, a pharmacy technician must complete a training program approved by the Board of Pharmacy.